 Due to the values at risk, public conservation lands are kept in a restricted fire season when they are not in a prohibited fire season.
 Even when the surrounding zone goes to an open fire season, public conservation land will remain in a restricted fire season.

-Thresholds for declaring or revoking a prohibited fire season are the same as the thresholds for the surrounding zone.
+Thresholds for declaring or revoking a prohibited fire season are the same as the thresholds for the surrounding zone, and areset in consultation with Department of Conservation

-Public conservation land and additional lands map
+Public conservation land map